oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 gatsby new gatsby-netlify-okta gatsbyjs/gatsby-starter-hello-world
 ```

 If prompted to choose between yarn and npm, choose npm.
-Or at least, that's what I did.

 This process creates a directory layout, adds a `package.json` with dependencies, and prints out instructions to continue.

 ```shell
 Your new Gatsby site has been successfully bootstrapped.
 Start developing it by running: